ReactForAll/React-Course/Level_4/1. React Router/README.md

 React Router is used to render the app based on the URL.
-With React Router instead of loading everything in your root URL, it allows you to changes this behavior.
+With React Router instead of loading everything in your root URL, it allows you to change this behavior.

 In this course we'll be using `hookrouter` to make this happen.